pradeepsinngh/Statistical-Data-Analysis-using-R/Chap 04 -- Descriptive statistics and graphics/README.md

 * Create stacked and clustered bar charts for SBP.H by gender.

 # Problem 2:
-* Create a factor variable called SBP.H that records whether or not the subjects have high systolic blood pressure.
-Here subjects with SBP ≥ 140 are considered to have high SBP.
-The levels of the variable SBP.H should be “High SBP” and “Normal SBP”.
+* Create a factor variable called SBP.H as you have done in problem 1 above.
 * Create side-by-side histograms and boxplots of DBP by SBP.H.
 * Find appropriate summary statistics for DBP.
 Find the same summary statistics (of DBP) separately for subjects with high SBP and for subjects with normal SBP.
 * Create a variable called DBP.H that records whether or not the subjects have high diastolic blood pressure (DBP ≥ 90).(The levels of the variable DBP.H should be “High DBP” and “Normal DBP”.)